Trelleborg AB Advances Share Buyback Program to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Trelleborg AB has repurchased 116,381 series B shares as part of a buyback program aimed at optimizing its capital structure and enhancing shareholder value.
-The buyback, which is part of a larger program to repurchase up to 2.5 million shares, is also intended to support the company’s Performance Share Program 2025/2027.
-The repurchases were conducted on Nasdaq Stockholm and are in compliance with EU regulations.
+Trelleborg AB has repurchased 117,000 series B shares as part of its ongoing buyback program aimed at optimizing the company’s capital structure and enhancing shareholder value.
+This initiative, which aligns with regulatory standards, is part of a larger plan to buy back up to 7.5 million shares, with the repurchased shares intended for cancellation or use in the company’s incentive program.

 More about Trelleborg AB

-Trelleborg AB is a global leader in engineered polymer solutions, leveraging extensive materials and applications expertise to address complex challenges.
-The company operates in three main business areas: Trelleborg Industrial Solutions, Trelleborg Medical Solutions, and Trelleborg Sealing Solutions, with operations in around 40 countries and reported annual sales of approximately SEK 34 billion in 2024.
+Trelleborg is a global leader in engineered polymer solutions, leveraging deep materials and applications expertise to address complex challenges across various industries.
+The company operates in three main business areas: Trelleborg Industrial Solutions, Trelleborg Medical Solutions, and Trelleborg Sealing Solutions, with operations in around 40 countries and annual sales of approximately SEK 34 billion in 2024.